Nairobi National Park Birding

 Second zone which is much larger is characterized by short grass plains with scattered trees and shrubs extends east and south via rocky gullies and scraps in central areas of the park down into the Athi Basin .

-Tall trees only found on river banks and valleys.
+Tall trees among them the Yellow-barked Acacias and the Fig Trees are only found on river banks and valleys.

 Nairobi national park gives the Kenyan capital a tourist attraction like no other, it is an important money gyrator for the Kenya Wildlife Service (KWS), while providing city dwellers with placid, scenic retreat from the stresses of daily urban life.

 Nairobi National Park receieves close to 500,000 visitors in a year, the numbers comprising of foreign, resident and domestic tourists

 Nairobi National Park is a fascinating and very popular for day tours and weekend getaways for both residents and domestic clients who want to see the big five game drives